Last month, I traveled to the Los Angeles area, where I was delighted to co-host a Blogger Challenge with the team from La Lechera.

 1 cup milk

-2 Mexican Chocolate bars (each about 3 oz), cut into large chunks
+2 Mexican chocolate bars (each about 3 ounces), cut into large chunks

 2 tablespoons sugar

 3 tablespoons melted unsalted butter, plus more for greasing the pan

 Special equipment, optional – Ebleskiver filled pancake pan

 Fillings, La Lechera dulce de leche or cajeta, chocolate and hazelnut spread, jams or preserves